Skip to main contentArrow Right

 • Tenant-aware SSO at scale: Descope’s architecture is built around multi-tenant SSO.
 Each customer or partner can connect their own IdP through self-service onboarding, reducing manual setup while maintaining centralized control and visibility.

-• Frictionless customer onboarding: The SSO Setup Suite empowers customer administrators to configure, test, and manage SSO and SCIM integrations independently.
+• Self-service customer onboarding: The SSO Setup Suite lets customer administrators configure, test, and manage SSO and SCIM integrations on their own, without filing tickets or waiting on your engineering team.

-• Smooth migration experience: With SSO Migration, organizations can transition existing SAML or OIDC configurations to Descope without downtime or forcing tenants to reconfigure their IdPs.
+• Smooth migration experience: SSO Migration lets organizations transition existing SAML or OIDC configurations to Descope without downtime or forcing tenants to reconfigure their IdPs.

 • Visual workflows: No-code editor simplifies auth design, reducing time to production.